damirgafic/BasketballData/README.md

 website team to address this issue.

 While the scraper traversed through the players, I did have some errors, such as players that did not have a contract during the season.
 To solve this, I wrote try and catch blocks to identify those players.
-And in the end I decided not to count those players in my analysis.
+And in the end I decided not to count those players in my analysis since they did not have enough data for it to be included.
 I created a function to store the player names and statistics in a file, so I wouldn’t need to scrape the website each time the program was run.
 Once I had everything in a .txt file, I started working on transferring the data from the file to a class object in the program.
 I wrote a binary tree to sort the data for the players, but I decided eventually python's built